MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Experiment

 \section{Experiment}

 This paper focuses on building a unified framework to generalize some state-of-the-art GNN-based CF models such as APPNP and LightGCN.
 In this section, we conduct experiments to perform detailed analyses of each component of our unified framework.
-We implement MGCDF with TensorFlow~\footnote{https://www.tensorflow.org/} and the source code is publicly available~\footnote{https://github.com/hujunxianligong/MGDCF}.
+We implement our models using tf\_geometric~\cite{DBLP:conf/mm/HuQFWZZX21}, a GNN library for TensorFlow~\footnote{\url{https://www.tensorflow.org}}.
+The source code is publicly available~\footnote{\url{https://github.com/hujunxianligong/MGDCF}}.

+Note that in previous sections, we use MGDCF to refer to the overall framework, which primarily includes a GNN encoder (MGDN) and a ranking loss (InfoBPR).
+Conversely, MGDN specifically denotes the GNN encoder within the MGDCF framework, and it can be optimized with other ranking losses.
+For the sake of brevity, in the experiment section, we use MGDCF and MGDN\_BPR to refer to MGDN models optimized via InfoBPR and BPR, respectively.